The Parent Collaborative Advent Calendar

 SALT DOUGH RECIPE:

-2 cups of Plain Flour 1 cup of table salt
+2 cups of Plain Flour 1 cup of table salt 1 cup of water

 OPTIONAL

-1 tablespoon of wallpaper paste (gives the mixture more elasticity) 1 tablespoon of lemon juice (makes the finished product harder)
+1 tablespoon of vegetable oil (makes it a little easier to knead) 1 tablespoon of wallpaper paste (gives the mixture more elasticity) 1 tablespoon of lemon juice (makes the finished product harder)

 METHOD